-- Check the hardware and connections for possible problems (refer to the hardware documentation listed in "Related Publications" on page xii for specific procedures). - Verify that the software is installed. - Verify that TPSSM7 is running. - Refer to the Enterprise Management window Help topic about discovering Storage Arrays. - Make sure that the device is on the local subnetwork.
+- Check the hardware and connections for possible problems (see the hardware documentation listed in "Related Publications" on page xii for specific procedures). - Verify that the software is installed. - Verify that TPSSM is running. - See the Enterprise Management window Help topic about discovering Storage Arrays.

+• Make sure that the device is on the local subnetwork.
 If not, use the Add Device option.

 If any device shows a status of Unresponsive, use the software to remove the device from the management domain and add it again.
-Refer to the Enterprise Management Window Help for instructions on removing and adding devices.
+See the Enterprise Management window Help for instructions on removing and adding devices.